FabioCLima/Fetch_Pokemon_API_Data/README.md

 With Apache Airflow, you can easily orchestrate the process of fetching data from the PokeAPI and processing it.
 This project demonstrates a modular approach to data extraction, processing, and orchestration, making it easier to develop and maintain complex data pipelines.

 ---

-This README.md now includes all the provided information about the project structure, modules, how to run the project with Apache Airflow, and the steps to follow.